 In addition to supporting the individual research of students, the Master Institute also involves students in the bodies of knowledge and discourses relevant to their respective disciplines.
-These fields are in continual flux and in order to have an ongoing understanding and discussion of their current developments, the Master Institute maintains a strong relationship with the Expertise Centre for Art, Design and Technology.
+These fields are in continual flux and in order to have an ongoing understanding and discussion of their current developments, the Master Institute maintains a strong relationship with the Centre of Applied Research for Art, Design and Technology (Caradt).

 Research is commissioned by and conducted in collaboration with the AKV|St.Joost art academy and the Avans Communication & Multimedia Design courses.
 The future artists and designers of Avans University of Applied Sciences assist with research, making a valuable contribution to the field and the economy.
 The guiding principles are the value of knowledge in itself and the importance of applying it in education and in the professional field.
 The aim is for research to lead to an even better relationship between education and professional practice, while preparing students for their future roles as highly skilled, reflective professionals.

 This research group explores processes of autonomy in art, design and technology.
 The main theme is Autonomy as Performative Defiance.
 Subsidiary research themes are:

 This research group explores creation from the user’s perspective.
 The central concern is the user’s working or living environment and how he or she experiences it; users are actively involved in the creative process.

 Practice-based research into human-oriented creation provides opportunities for making an abstract ideal – giving the user a central role – realistic.
 It also enables students to become professionals who remain engaged in research and have mastered techniques for articulating the position and problems of the user.
 Finally, the focus of this research group lends itself to interdisciplinary projects in which artists and designers make innovative contributions to domains such as energy, safety and care.
 The main research theme is Situated Art and Design.